 Mobility has enabled us to track pills operating inside our bodies.
 All of this is based on miniature devices installed inside ingestible carriers, like pills, or even shots.
 The only way to manage these devices is by mobile applications on your tablet, smartphone, or watch.
-An application dealing with something inside of us better be tested to complete perfection.
+Applications dealing with something inside of us require complete perfection when mobile testing.

-Smart pills were approved in 2010 in Europe, 2 years later in US.
-They are used for many purposes, primarily of which is to inform someone, and others that the person took their pill.
-It is estimated that most people do not take their pills the way the doctor proscribed.
+Approved in Europe in 2010 Smart pills came to the US, 2 years later.
+They are used for many purposes, primarily of which is to inform someone and others that the person took their pill.
+It is estimated that most people do not take their pills the way the doctor prescribed.
 Half the time it’s because people just forget.
 This has cost the American health care system a quarter trillion dollars yearly.

-Not only in financial costs, mobile applications notifying people to take their medicine is lifesaving.
+Not only in financial costs, but mobile applications notifying people to take their medicine is also lifesaving.

-Millimeter long sensors are placed inside pills.
+The pills contain Millimeter-long sensors within.
 As acids in the body begin to dissolve them, they transmit small pulses of data to a mobile device like a tablet, phone, or watch.
 This alerts the app that the person has taken their pills.
 Once the mobile device receives the pulse, it will note it in the application.
 A notification will also be sent to a doctor, spouse, child, or anyone else concerned for the individual taking the medication.
-If a time period elapses where someone was supposed to take their pill, another notification will be sent.
+If a specified time period elapses in a person’s pill taking regiment, another notification will be sent.
 Those concerned can contact the user, or the user will see the alert and take their medication.

 For the elderly, some of whom may have weaker memories, or have a lot of different medicines to take, enabling their loved ones to keep track of what they have and haven’t taken can be lifesaving.